Forever a Military Family: Gold Star Spouses and Kids

 2023 Gold Star Spouses Day

-As our years of advocacy and outreach continue, our Association remembers and honors the early inspiration that moved our hearts and minds into action—to stand up and support all military families.
+As our years of advocacy and outreach continue, our Association remembers and honors the early inspiration that moved our hearts and minds into action—to stand up and strengthen all military families.

 Through Loss Came Community

-For Theresa Moore Castro and her son, Gold Star Spouses Day, is more than a day that honors their fallen hero.
+For Theresa Moore Castro and her son, Gold Star Spouses Day is more than a day honoring their fallen hero.
 It is a day that reminds them of their resiliency and community.

 “Gold Star families learn to adapt to a new reality without our loved one being physically present,” she shared.
 “Our community provides a space where people who have gone through similar losses can grieve openly, as well as find resources that assist us in moving forward while still remembering our loved ones and their sacrifice.”